top of page

 Family Safety and Happiness

-This is a conference for the whole family.
+This is a whole family conference.
 We want everyone to have a good time and be safe.
-Remember we may be using most of the hotel rooms and meeting spaces, but the hotel is open to the general public.
+Remember we may be using most of the hotel rooms and meeting spaces, but the hotel has other guests too.
 Here are some tips to ensure that your family will be safe and happy.

-• Our program is not a supervised daycare option.
-If your child is an independent preteen who can handle being at workshops on her own, great!
+• If your child is an independent preteen who can handle being at workshops on their own, great!
 You still MUST be somewhere at the hotel where you can be reached.

 • We do ask that parents of teens help honor our 1 a.m. curfew for their safety and as a courtesy of everyone at the hotel.